RazrFalcon/svgcleaner-gui/README.md

 V0.7.0

- - [ ] Translations.
  - [ ] Multipass.

 V0.8.0

+ - [ ] Translations, somehow.
- - [ ] Find different icon theme.
+ - [ ] Find a different icon theme.
 I'm not a fan of a flat design...
  - [ ] Compare images via WebKit.

 ### Icons